gromnitsky/lostclipart/README.md

 Let's code like it's 2005!
 Why 2005?
 It was the world w/o Rails & widespread ORMs.
 JFF.

-* Backend: node 12.x, sqlite (yes).
+* Backend: node 12.x, connect, sqlite (yes).
 * Frontend: React.
-* Build system: make; no bundler, except for 1 case when there's a shared peace of code b/n the server & the client, hence browserify is used.
+* Build system: make; no bundlers, except for 1 case when there's a shared peace of code b/n the server & the client, hence browserify is used.
 * Deployment: a containerization w/ systemd (yes)